streamlink/streamlink/docs/install.rst

 Windows
 -------

 Livestreamer is primarily developed for Unix-like operating systems where using a CLI is common.
 There is however an installer available for brave Windows users who don't mind using the command prompt.
-This installer contains a precompiled version of Livestreamer that does not require you to install any dependencies.

-`livestreamer-1.4.5-win32-setup.exe <https://pypi.python.org/packages/2.7/l/livestreamer/livestreamer-1.4.5-win32-setup.exe>`_ ``MD5: a0e6857c5ae8ac11804b5a7c9436a67f``
+The installer can be `downloaded from Github <https://github.com/chrippa/livestreamer/releases>`_.
+It contains a precompiled version of Livestreamer that does not require you to install any of the dependencies.

 Dependencies
 ------------

-Livestreamer is currently depending on this software to function.
+Livestreamer currently depends on these libraries/programs to function.

 To run the setup script you need: